 The Amended and Restated Operating Agreement also provides for scheduled annual forgiveness of previous operating loans that aggregated \$40,000,000 to the Pacers, so long as no event of default remains outstanding.
-At December 31, 2017 and 2016, the outstanding note receivable balance was \$22,000,000 and \$28,000,000, respectively.
-During 2017 and 2016, \$6,000,000 of this note was forgiven by the CIB in accordance with a mutually agreed-upon amortization schedule.
+At December 31, 2018 and 2017, the outstanding note receivable balance was \$18,000,000 and \$22,000,000, respectively.
+During 2018 and 2017, \$4,000,000 and \$6,000,000 of this note was forgiven by the CIB, respectively, in accordance with a mutually agreed-upon amortization schedule.

 During 2015, the CIB entered into a Training Facility Use Agreement with Pacers Training Center, Inc. (an affiliate of the Pacers).
-This agreement grants Pacers Training Center, Inc. use of certain land, easements and existing improvements owned by CIB so that the Pacers may construct a state-of-the-art training and medical office facility that will facilitate development of downtown Indianapolis and the use of the Fieldhouse in furtherance of municipal purposes.
+This agreement grants Pacers Training Center, Inc. use of certain land, easements and existing improvements owned by CIB so that the Pacers may construct a stateof-the-art training and medical office facility that will facilitate development of downtown Indianapolis and the use of the Fieldhouse in furtherance of municipal purposes.
 The initial term of this agreement is 40 years at \$1 per year, effective December 14, 2015 with one ten year renewal option.
 All maintenance costs will be the responsibility of Pacers Training Center, Inc., with the exception of maintaining a vehicular ramp, which will be the responsibility of the CIB.
 Upon the occurrence of a Termination Event or Special Termination Event, as defined in the Training Facility Use Agreement, the CIB may elect to exercise a purchase option on the facility.
 Additionally, under a Termination Event, the CIB retains an Occupancy Option that would provide for the surrender of all or a portion of the facility to the CIB in return for an annual occupancy fee.